webappio/docs/advanced-workflows/000-intro.md

 ![Advanced workflow graph example](/docs/resources/advanced-workflows-intro-graph.svg)

-Here, Layer has searched for files named 'Layerfile', discovered all three of these files, and linked them based on their parents (look at the FROM lines)
+Here, webapp.io has searched for files named 'Layerfile', discovered all three of these files, and linked them based on their parents (look at the FROM lines)

 ## Ramifications of inheritance using 'FROM'